 Tarawih salaah is SUNNAT-e-MUAKKIDAH for both men and women.

 To perform Tarawih with jama’ah is sunnat-kifayah for men.
+Which means if some in the community perform it, then others may perform it individually.

 If a person performs Tarawih at home whilst Tarawih is being performed at the Masjid, he will not be sinful.
-However, if all the neighbours perform their Tarawih alone at home, then all will be sinful because of neglecting the jama’ah.
+However, if all the neighbours perform their Tarawih alone at home, then all will be sinful because of neglecting the Jama’ah.

 The time for Tarawih is from after Isha salaah to a little before Subhus-Sadiq.
 It can be performed either before or after the Witr salaah.